 Some gyms now offer cryotherapy in a cold air chamber.
 It is believed not only to help with muscle recovery but also to improve blood oxygenation.

 The use of compression gear has become increasingly popular in the last few years.

 There are two ways you can use those with your training.
-First, you can find compression tights or shorts (LINK) and use them for some of your runs.
+First, you can find compression tights or shorts and use them for some of your runs.
 The reduction of muscle movement that it provides is believed to assist in good body alignment.
-It also increases the blood flow and therefore the supply of oxygen to your muscles, which can help to sustain performance for longer runs.
+It also increases the blood flow and therefore the supply of oxygen to your muscles.
+This can help to sustain performance for longer runs.

 Second, for some runners, it also helps with recovery after a training session.
-You can experiment with wearing compression gear during a few hours after a long session, to reduce muscle soreness and potential inflammation.
+You can experiment with wearing compression gear for a few hours after a long session.
+This may help reduce muscle soreness and potential inflammation.

 Endurance Running Biohacks – Ensuring Continuous and Efficient Energy Delivery During the Run

 Intermittent Fasting has grown very popular over the last few years, and a lot of athletes have been using this type of diet and explain they do feel better for it.
 This is one option that you can look into.
 It might seem counter-intuitive to run or exercise while in a fasting state.
-However, for some, it is the key to more energy and better performances.
+However, for some, it is the key to more energy and better performance.
 This might not work for everyone’s metabolism.
-Therefore, we suggest talking to a health professional or coach before you experiment with this, and to have a slow start to give your body time to adjust.
+Therefore, we suggest talking to a health professional or coach before you experiment with this.
+Also, have a slow start to give your body time to adjust.

 Proper nutrition is key to give your body the right type of food, and fuel it needs.
 Once you have adjusted your diet plan to fit your goals, you can also look into supplementing that diet.